dora-team/dora.dev/docs/developer-onboarding-guide.md

-# Onboarding Guide for New Developers to the dora.dev Codebase
+# Onboarding Guide for New Developers to the dora.dev codebase
 Welcome to the dora.dev codebase!
 This guide will help you get started contributing to the project.

 ## 1. Understanding the Project

-Purpose: dora.dev is the public-facing knowledge site of DORA ( DevOps Research and Assessment).
+Purpose: dora.dev is the public-facing knowledge site of DORA.
 It serves as a central hub for sharing research findings, best practices, and resources related to DevOps.

 ### Technology Stack:
-* **Hugo:** A static site generator used to transform content from markdown files into HTML, CSS, and JavaScript.
+* [**Hugo:**](https://gohugo.io) A static site generator used to transform content from markdown files into HTML, CSS, and JavaScript.
-* **Svelte:** A JavaScript framework used to build interactive components like the Quick Check tool and Core Model diagram. * Firebase: A suite of Google Cloud services used for hosting, data storage (Firestore), serverless functions, and deployment.
+* [**Svelte:**](https://svelte.dev/) A JavaScript framework used to build interactive components like the Quick Check tool and Core Model diagram.
+* [**Firebase:**](https://firebase.google.com/) A suite of Google Cloud services used for hosting, data storage (Firestore), serverless functions, and deployment.

 ## 2. Setting Up Your Development Environment